Covid 19 coronavirus: Prime Minister Jacinda Ardern in Rotorua meeting with tourism leaders

 Ardern is at Te Puia New Zealand Māori Arts and Crafts Institute for a series of discussions on how the region is coping following the alert level lockdowns and the plan for the future.

+Maori tourism had unique offerings for the world, which was why there was a specific approach for the sector, said Mahuta.

+The Goverment was asking for greater collaboration across tourism operations, Mahuta said.

-She was greeted by Te Puia kaumatua Taparoto Nicholson and is having a closed door meeting with board members and key staff.
+She was greeted at Te Puia by Te Puia kaumatua Taparoto Nicholson and is having a closed door meeting with board members and key staff.

 Ardern met with leaders at Destination Rotorua this morning and will talk with Rotorua mayor Steve Chadwick and deputy mayor Dave Donaldson.